sarinanejadpour/sarinanezhadpour.github.io/README.md

 Hello!
-I'm Mitra Maleki, a  physics student currently working at the Institute for Research in Fundamental Sciences (IPM) and the Iran National Observatory (INO).
-I hold a Bachelor's in Physics from the Sharif University of Technology, where I developed my interest in Astrophysics, Astronomy, and Cosmology.
-Nowadays, my main interest is nuclear reactions in stars!
-I enjoy observing, but further I am interested in data science and data analysis, so I am trying to expand my knowledge and learn new things((:
+I'm Mitra Maleki, a physics student currently exploring the wonders of the universe.
+Growing up, I was the kid who dreamed of working at NASA, staring up at the stars and wondering what secrets they held.
+Now, with a Bachelor's in Physics from Sharif University of Technology, I’ve turned that dream into a journey—one that’s led me to dive deep into Astrophysics, Astronomy, and Cosmology.
+These days, I'm fascinated by nuclear reactions in stars!
+While I enjoy stargazing and observational work, I'm also diving deeper into data science and data analysis!
+I mostly work with Python, but recently, I have been learning C++, too.

+### Current Project

+## Deep Dive into Weinberg's Cosmology

+Right now, I'm immersed in an individual study of Weinberg’s Cosmology, working with Dr. Ali Akbar Abolhasani.
+This project is all about exploring the early universe, revisiting key theories, and refining our understanding of cosmological phenomena.
+It’s a big step for me through theoretical astrophysics, and I love every moment of it!

-### Ongoing Project
+### Previous Project

 ## Python Development for Iran National Observatory

-In the summer of 2024, I joined the Iran National Observatory project at IPM, working under the supervision of Dr. Amin Farhang.
-My role involves creating the core algorithms and data analysis methods needed for astronomical observations, similar to the European Southern Observatory's (ESO) work.
+In the summer of 2024, I had the exciting opportunity to work at the Iran National Observatory under the guidance of Dr. Amin Farhang.
+My work involved developing Python algorithms and data analysis tools for astronomical observations, similar to the work done at the European Southern Observatory (ESO).
+It was an experience that fueled my passion for coding.

-Feel free to contact me by my [Email](mailto:mitramalekiy@gmail.com)

-I would happily read your messages and learn from your ideas to improve my codes.-
+Feel free to reach out to me at [Email](mailto:mitramalekiy@gmail.com)!
+I’m always excited to hear from others who share a passion for the stars, coding, or just curious minds wanting to exchange ideas.
+Let’s connect and learn from each other!
+Also, please send me your comments on my codes; it will help me to improve day by day.(: